 There have been developments at the Lake to make it attractive for paddle boarders.
 In the near future, the lake will be connected to the Trinity Rails System and other development parks surrounding the lake.

-If you think the city is not suitable for paddle boarding, then you are wrong.
 If you want to try paddle boarding Dallas has a lot to offer to you.
 You are going to have so much fun paddle boarding in Dallas.
 It's time to give the sport as well as the city a chance.
 If you have not yet get your paddle board, go get one from brands like Goosehill or redpaddle and be ready to have tons of fun on the water.